Companies are using this sweet, aromatic fall flavour to season just about anything they can.

 And it’s not just the fresh pumpkin that packs a nutritional punch.
 Canned pumpkin is equally beneficial; one cup has seven grams of fiber, three grams of protein, only 80 calories, one gram of fat and over 50 per cent of the daily value of vitamin K.

-But wait, did you hear the big pumpkin news this fall?
+But wait, did you hear the big pumpkin news?

 What we thought was pumpkin is sometimes actually squash!
 That’s right, many canned pumpkin and pumpkin pie filling brands use butternut squash or a mix of a few varieties instead of real pumpkin.
 They do this because squashes are a better texture and richer in sweetness and colour than actual pumpkin And since they come under the same family of veggie there is some leniency in terms of labelling.
 Squash spiced latte anyone?